SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 This hypothesis is directly inspired by neurobiological observations in the hippocampus, and it expands the capabilities of analog representations based on the firing rate by considering a representation based on repetitions of these motifs at precise times of occurrence.
 A mathematical formalization would be particularly well suited to neuromorphic computing, and would allow for the supervised or self-supervised learning of such motifs in any event-driven data.
 We will first review some biological and theoretical evidence in neural information processing.
 We will then present some models for the detection of such motifs in arbitrary raster plots, synthetic, biological or artificial (notably from event-based cameras).
 In particular, we will discuss models which exploit the variety of synaptic delays on the dendritic tree.
 Then, we will try to outline some possible strategies for learning these patterns and finally discuss possible perspectives.

-## Introduction: Precise temporal patterns in the brain
+## Introduction: Importance of precise spike timings in the brain

 ### Ultra fast neural codes for ultra fast vision